"FLEMPTON cum HENGRAVE WAR MEMORIAL"

 Flempton cum Hengrave has within the church of St. Catherine, on the north wall of the nave, a white marble tablet, mounted on a slab of slate, surmounted by the royal crest.
 It commemorates the twenty four men of the parish who gave their lives during the Great War of 1914-1919.
 The names are listed alphabetically in four columns of six names, giving first name, any other initials and surname.
 Oscar Palmer has the initials of the Croix de Guerre.

-There is also a brass plaque to the memory of Pte Arthur Herrington, Grenadier Guards, who died in Pretoria, South Africa on 21st June 1900
+There is also, at the west end (tower) below a stained glass window of two lights, commemorating Queen Victoria, a small brass plaque to the memory of Pte Arthur Herrington, Grenadier Guards, who died in Pretoria, South Africa on 21st June 1900

 From the Bury Free Press of 30th October 1920.
 The road side cross at the boundary of Flempton and Hengrave appears to have suffered from, possibly, a road accident.
-The tall column headed by a cross bottony now has no column, just a plain metal Latin cross on the original ? base.
-No paved area now, just a patch of grass within a scruffy hedge and small trees.
+The memorial was originally a cross atop a slender octagonal stone column on a 5 feet square plinth, over all height around 18 feet, of Clipsham stone.
+The cross was a Purbeck marble Saxon cross with a floral decoration.
+Set on a paved surround.
+Presumably after a road crash, the column has been replaced by a plain metal Latin cross on the original plinth.
+The original paved area is no longer apparent.

 Age shall not weary them, nor the years condemn

 At the going down of the sun, and in the morning,